OlivierChung/Cloudflare-Dynamic-DNS/README.md

 ## ADDITIONAL INFO

-If you do not have a webserver with PHP, you may skip step 1. and in step 3., replace **Host Name: example.com** with **Host Name: cloudflare-ddns.olivierchung.com**
+If you do not have a webserver with PHP, you may skip **step 1.** and change your Host Name in **step 3.** as follows:

+  	- Host Name: cloudflare-ddns.olivierchung.com